 Note: this walk has been suffering from landslides recently, so it's particularly wise to check current footpath closures.

-Ventnor to Bonchurch is an old favourite which you can manage with pushchairs and wheelchairs.
+Ventnor to Bonchurch is an old favourite that you can manage with pushchairs and wheelchairs.

 It's got crashing waves and dramatic cliffs, but the major caveat is that there are no railings.
 It's a bit nervy with younger children.
 I wouldn't attempt it with scooters or rollerskates.